 Hoole Grand Rapids

 The Hoole Grand Rapids project is the first oilsands development that we are advancing.
-It is a material project located in the core of the Grand Rapids resource play, with best estimate Discovered Exploitable Bitumen In Place (DEBIP) of 1.6 billion barrels and best estimate economic contingent resources of 760 million barrels.* The company believes the resources at Hoole are capable of supporting a project in excess of 80,000 barrels per day of production by 2022.
+It is a material project located in the core of the Grand Rapids resource play, with best estimate Discovered Exploitable Bitumen In Place (DEBIP) of 1.6 billion barrels and 1.25 billion barrels of probable undeveloped and best estimate economic contingent resources.* The company believes the resources at Hoole are capable of supporting a project in excess of 100,000 barrels per day of production by 2022.

-Since 2004, $50 million has been invested through land acquisitions, stratigraphic drilling, engineering studies, and environmental field programs to bring this asset to the development stage.
+Since 2004, in excess of $100 million has been invested through land acquisitions, stratigraphic drilling, engineering studies, and environmental field programs to bring this asset to the development stage.

 Hoole Phase 1 is a commercial demonstration project.
 Our goal is to demonstrate reservoir performance, show that the facility design works, and confirm the economic viability of SAGD production from the Grand Rapids formation.